USDA Home Loans in the CarolinasApply for a USDA loan

-USDA loans encourage people to move into more rural areas of the state and are part of the USDA Rural Development Guaranteed Housing Loan program.
+USDA loans encourage people to move into more rural areas of the state and are part of the USDA Rural Development Guaranteed Housing Loan program⁶.
 The program is designed for those who are low to moderate-income home buyers that are purchasing property in a rural area.
-Each applicant will need to meet USDA home loan requirements, but if you qualify, you may be able to secure 100 percent financing with lower mortgage premiums and interest rates that are very competitive.
+Each applicant will need to meet USDA home loan requirements, but if you qualify, you may be able to secure 100% financing with lower mortgage premiums and interest rates that are very competitive.

-USDA Loan Eligibility in North Carolina and South Carolina
+USDA Loan Eligibility in North Carolina & South Carolina

 USDA Loans in NC: Eligibility Areas

 North Carolina has a large number of rural areas that may be eligible for USDA loans.
-Areas that are not eligible typically surround major cities, including Charlotte, Raleigh, Fayetteville, Jacksonville, Greenville, Wilson, Wilmington, and Greensboro.
-You’re likely to be eligible for a USDA loan in NC if you are planning to buy a property that’s a significant distance from these cities.
+Areas that are not eligible typically surround major cities, including Charlotte, Raleigh, Fayetteville, Jacksonville, Wilson, Wilmington, and Greensboro.
+You’re likely to be eligible for a USDA loan in North Carolina if you are planning to buy a property that’s a significant distance from these cities.

 USDA Loans in SC: Eligibility Areas

-Similar to North Carolina, the areas in and around major cities are not eligible for USDA loans in SC.
+Similar to North Carolina, the areas in and around major cities are not eligible for USDA loans in South Carolina.
 Some of those major cities include Columbia, Florence, Spartanburg, Myrtle Beach, Charleston, Greenville, Anderson, Aiken, and Rock Hill.

 USDA eligibility starts with location, but also includes income limits.
-Generally, to be eligible for a USDA loan in NC or SC, you cannot make over 15 percent more than the local median salary.
+Generally, to be eligible for a USDA loan in NC or SC, you cannot make over 15% more than the local median salary.
 Your USDA loan application will need to reflect your income.

-The USDA rural housing loan has additional requirements such as having proof of a steady job and income, as well as a FICO credit score of at least 640 and a debt-to-income ratio of 41 percent or less.
+The USDA rural housing loan has additional requirements such as having proof of a steady job and income, as well as a FICO®* credit score of at least 640 and a debt-to-income ratio of 41% or less.